ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-sccwpp.md

 # Architecture pattern for integrating {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection with vCenter Server
 {: #arch-pattern-sccwpp}

-This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with a VMware vCenter Server with NSX-T instance on the {{site.data.keyword.cloud_notm}} classic infrastructure.
+This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with a {{site.data.keyword.vcf-auto}} with NSX-T instance on the {{site.data.keyword.cloud_notm}} classic infrastructure.

 Security and Compliance Center Workload Protection offers functions to protect your Microsoft Windows® and Linux® virtual machines (VMs) that are hosted on your VMware® environment.
 These functions include compliance, vulnerability scanning, and threat detection.
 For more information, see [Key features of {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-key-features).